boxiangliu/covseq/README.md

 python annotation/annotation.py --fasta data/GZ8H0001.fasta --out_dir results
 ```

-Replace `data/GZ8H0001.fasta` with your fasta file and `results` with your desired output directory.
+NOTE: Replace `data/GZ8H0001.fasta` with your fasta file and `results` with your desired output directory.

 If the command was successful, there should 4 files in the `results/` directory.